ArduPilot/ardupilot_wiki/mavproxy/source/docs/uav_configuration/rally.rst

 rally list
 ==========

-View the currently loaded rally points on the APM.
+View the currently loaded rally points on the autopilot.

 rally load
 ==========